dgoodine/Slogger/README.md

 ### Configurable Colormaps
 Make your own color map for mapping *Level* to color in a platform- and decorator-independent way.

-### Radioactive Tracing
+### Radioactive Logging
-Radioactive tracing allows logging sites to execute based on a boolean *override* value, in addition to the logging level.
-If the *override* argument at a logging site is *true*, the event is logged, regardless of the log level.
-If the argument is *false*, log-level checking continues as usual.
+Radioactive logging allows logging to execute based on evaluation of an optional *override* value at logging sites.
+If the *override* value is non-nil, it is evaluated first.
+If it is less than or equal to the level of the site, the site will be logged.
+If not, logging evaluation will proceed by the normal process.

-One use-case would be where you have a *Request* object base class in a services implementation.
-You could define a boolean *trace* property, defaulting to *false*, and in your code that processes the request, you would provide the value of *trace* as the *override* argument at the logging site.
-If a particular request is causing a problem (but tons of them are being processed), you can set the *trace* flag for only that request, causing logging sites for all levels to be logged.
+As an example, imagine you have a *Request* object base class in a services implementation.
+You could define a *logOverride* property of type *Level*, defaulting to *nil*.
+In the service code that processes requests, you would then provide the value of the *logOverride* property of requests as the *override* parameter at all logging sites.
+This would cause any non-nil value in requests being processed to be used to override logging for the service.

+As a use-case, if you had a service that was processing tons of request, but a specific one was failing in a subtle way, you could use the following procedure to get more information for just that request, as follows:

+1. Add code to set a *logOverride* value (typically .Verbose) where the request is created
+1. Set the *activeLevel* property in the log instance to *.None*
+1. Run your code

+You would then see logging for *only* that specific request, at whatever level you specified as the override.
+This allows you to focus diagnosis on a particular object as it flows through the system, rather than getting a firehose of logging information for requests that you don't care about if you were to simply set the *activeLevel* property to a higher value.

+This procedure can be done by simply modifying your code at the site of creation of the request, or it can be done by setting a breakpoint at runtime and using the debugger to modify the properties.

 ### Categories
 In addition to the two convenience functions for each level mentioned above, logging sites allow a *Category* to also be passed to the logging function.
 While a category could be any type conforming to the *Hashable* protocol, you would typically define an *enum* for type safety.